openreplay/documentation/content/plugins/pinia.md

 ## Usage

 Initialize the `@openreplay/tracker` package as usual and load the plugin into it.
-Then put the generated plugin into your `plugins` field of your store.
+Call the plugin and to set up the store name, this will return a named store tracker instance which you can call with your store exemplar as an argument to enable tracking of this store.

 ### If your website is a Single Page Application (SPA)